Spanish royal family

-The Spanish royal family, a branch of the House of Bourbon, is headed by King Felipe VI.

-The current royal family consists of King Felipe VI, Queen Letizia, their children (Leonor, Princess of Asturias and Infanta Sofía of Spain), and Felipe's parents, King Juan Carlos I and Queen Sofía.
-The royal family lives at Zarzuela Palace in Madrid, although their official residence is the Royal Palace of Madrid.
+The Spanish royal family comprises Felipe VI and his immediate family, these are Queen Letizia; their children, Leonor, Princess of Asturias, and Infanta Sofía; and Felipe's parents, King Juan Carlos I and Queen Sofía.
+The royal family lives at the Palace of Zarzuela in Madrid, although their official residence is the Royal Palace of Madrid.
 The membership of the royal family is defined by royal decree and consists of: the King of Spain, the monarch's spouse, the monarch's parents, his children, and the heir to the Spanish throne.

 Titles and styles

 The titles and styles of the Royal Family are as follows: